-During fiscal 2020, the Board held six meetings.
-Each director attended or participated in 75% or more of the aggregate of the total number of meetings of the Board and the total number of meetings of all Board Committees on which such director served (in each case held during such director's relevant period of service).
+During fiscal 2021, the Board held six meetings.
+Each director attended or participated in 75% or more of the aggregate of the total number of meetings of the Board and the total number of meetings of all Board Committees on which such director served (in each case held during such director's relevant period of service), except for Lawrence J. Ellison, who was required to devote substantial time to an atypically high volume of critical business meetings in 2021.